pbastowski/angular2-now/README.md

 bootstrap(app);
 ```

+A bootstrap component can optionally specify the component name, which is the module name that will be used to bootstrap that Angular app.
+So, if the bootstrap module name is 'socially', then the example above would look like this:

+    @Component({ selector: 'my-app', name: 'socially' })

+If you don't specify a component name then bootstrap will use the current module name, as set with `SetModuleName()`.

 ### ControllerAs
 The created components use ControllerAs syntax.
 So, when referring to properties or functions on the controller's "scope", make sure to prefix them with this in the controller and with the className, or the camel-cased selector name if different from the className, in the HTML templates.